hashicorp/terraform-provider-azurerm/website/docs/r/app_service_custom_hostname_binding.html.markdown

 * `app_service_name` - (Required) The name of the App Service in which to add the Custom Hostname Binding.
 Changing this forces a new resource to be created.

+-> **NOTE:** As the App Service is a family of several services and contains the function app, so Custom Hostname Binding also can be added into the function app.

 * `resource_group_name` - (Required) The name of the resource group in which the App Service exists.
 Changing this forces a new resource to be created.

 * `ssl_state` - (Optional) The SSL type.
 Possible values are `IpBasedEnabled` and `SniEnabled`.
 Changing this forces a new resource to be created.